 - problems with speech and language,

 - problems moving around without assistance or performing self-care tasks,

 - personality changes, such as becoming aggressive, demanding and suspicious of others,

 - hallucinations (seeing or hearing things that are not there) and delusions (believing things that are untrue),

 Advice on how to talk to a loved one about Alzheimer’s

-50% of us say they don’t feel confident having this kind of discussion and the conversation can be made even more difficult if they are already showing signs of Alzheimer’s or are worried and in denial.
+50% of us say we don’t feel confident having this kind of discussion, and the conversation can be made even more difficult if they are already showing signs of Alzheimer’s or are worried and in denial.

-Raising the Issue of Alzheimer’s can be a difficult experience, here are some helpful suggestions:
+If the symptoms above are seen in your loved ones, try to talk with them.
+Raising the issue of Alzheimer’s can be a difficult experience.
+Here are some helpful suggestions:

 - Be Empathetic – Use non judgemental language to put them at ease.